openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 * **IDLE:** The initial state where the PTW is awaiting a trigger, often a Shared TLB miss, to initiate a memory access request.
 In the case of the Hypervisor extension, the stage to which the translation belongs is determined by the enable_translation_XX and en_ld_st_translation_XX signals.
 There are 3 possible stages: (i) S-Stage - the PTW current state is translating a guest-virtual address into a guest-physical address; (ii) G-Stage Intermed - the PTW current state is translating memory access made from the VS-Stage during the walk to host-physical address; and (iii) G-Stage Final - the PTW current state is translating the final output address from VS-Stage into a host-physical address.
 When Hypervisor is not enabled PTW is always in S_STAGE.
 * **WAIT_GRANT:** Request memory access and wait for data grant
 * **PTE_LOOKUP:** Once granted access, the PTW examines the valid Page Table Entry (PTE), checking attributes to determine the appropriate course of action.
-Depending on the STAGE determined in the previous state, pptr and other atributes are updated accordingly.
+Depending on the STAGE determined in the previous state, pptr and other attributes are updated accordingly.
 * **PROPAGATE_ERROR:** If the PTE is invalid, this state handles the propagation of an error, often leading to a page-fault exception due to non-compliance with access conditions.
 * **PROPAGATE_ACCESS_ERROR:** Propagate access fault if access is not allowed from a PMP perspective
 * **WAIT_RVALID:** After processing a PTE, the PTW waits for a valid data signal, indicating that relevant data is ready for further processing.